How to Help a Drug Addict

 Call us for any questions

 The first step is simple.
-If you believe your friend, family member, Significant Other, or otherwise loved one in your life, is using drugs too heavily; have a chat about it.
-It’s a difficult position to be in, yes, but if you never voice your objections, the person might never even know you were concerned.
+If you believe your friend, family member, or significant other is using drugs too heavily, have a chat about it.
+It’s a difficult position to be in, but if you don’t voice your objections, the person might never know that you’re concerned.

 Ready to Start?